 Analyzing workforce engagement begins with identifying the specific issues important to your particular workforce.
 That information can then be used in conjunction with cold, hard data to measure engagement success factors to discourage turnover and set new barometers for success.

 It's impossible to set realistic future engagement goals for your organization unless you first establish your current baseline.
 Likewise, goals set by copying models used by other organizations are not likely to succeed — your workforce and workplace has unique challenges that deserve a unique engagement strategy.

-While your strategy for heightened engagement must be specific to your workforce, you don't need to re-invent the wheel just to get the data necessary to proceed.
-Do you already have staff within your HR team who are experts in employee engagement or organizational design?
-If so, they are your ideal leaders to design an engagement baseline and needs-assessment survey.
-Either way, your internal surveys should focus on vital engagement categories, such as employee satisfaction with goals, peer and leader relationships and company culture.
+While your strategy for heightened engagement must be specific to your workforce, you don't need to reinvent the wheel just to get the data necessary to proceed.
+When designing an engagement baseline and needs-assessment survey, tap into external expertise and best practices.
+Your internal surveys should focus on vital engagement categories, such as employee satisfaction with goals, peer and leader relationships and company culture.

 As you dive into designing your go-forward engagement strategy, consider these five areas of importance to employees, designated by Deloitte University Press:

 - Meaningful work